nitrogen/nitrogen_core/doc/markdown/api.md

 * `wf:join([Terms],Delimiter) -> [Terms]`

-   Because Erlang doesn't provide a means to
-   [join (or intersperse) a list](http://erlang.org/pipermail/erlang-questions/2016-March/088097.html) in a non-string fashion, this will join the
-   `Terms` on the delimiter, regardless of the type of `Delimiter`.
+  This will join the `Terms` on the delimiter, regardless of the type of `Delimiter`.
+This function exists because Erlang didn't provide a means to join a list in a non-string fashion before Erlang 19.0.

 ```erlang
    wf:join([Line1,Line2,Line2],#br{}).